yueyang0120/ConvFinQA-FastAPI-App/README.md

 1. **Formatting Consistency**: The gap between exact match and precision match (14%) indicates formatting inconsistencies that could be standardized.

-2. **Accuracy Ceiling**: Even with the most forgiving metric, we achieve 45% accuracy, indicating substantial room for improvement in:
+2. **Accuracy Ceiling**: Even with the most forgiving metric, it achieves 45% accuracy, indicating substantial room for improvement in:
    - Better table data extraction
    - More robust handling of complex financial terminology
    - Enhanced reasoning for multi-step calculations